On This Page[Hide][Show]

 - Pain behind the eyes

-If left untreated, IIH can lead to permanent vision loss and other neurological complications.
+If left untreated, IIH can lead to permanent vision loss and other serious neurological complications.

 How IIH Can Limit Your Ability to Work

-The symptoms of idiopathic intracranial hypertension can severely impact a person’s ability to perform their job.
-For instance:
+The symptoms of idiopathic intracranial hypertension can significantly impair a person’s ability to perform their job.
+For example:

-- Office workers may struggle with screen-related tasks due to vision issues or be unable to concentrate because of chronic headaches.
+- Office workers may struggle with screen-based tasks due to vision problems or difficulty concentrating because of chronic headaches.

-- Manual laborers may find that physical exertion exacerbates symptoms such as dizziness and visual disturbances, which can make it unsafe for them to perform their duties.
+- Manual laborers may find that physical exertion worsens dizziness and visual disturbances, creating safety risks.

-- Customer service professionals may have difficulty engaging with clients due to pain, fatigue, or cognitive fog.
+- Customer service professionals may have difficulty engaging with others due to pain, fatigue, or cognitive fog.

-Because symptoms can fluctuate and worsen over time, IIH often leads to unpredictable work performance and absences.
+Because symptoms can fluctuate and worsen over time, IIH often leads to unpredictable work performance and absences—an issue that becomes central in both LTD and Social Security disability claims.

 Medical Evidence for a Disability Claim